chef/chef-web-docs/content/dk_windows.md

 Verify the Chef Workstation or ChefDK Installation
 --------------------------------------------------

-To verify the ChefDK installation, run:
+To verify the installation, run:

 ``` shell
 chef -v